When Jehovah’s Witnesses Ask, “But Where Would I Go?”

-So, when Jehovah’s Witnesses attempt to argue the trinity doctrine and say that “the Word was a god” as opposed to “the Word was god” at John 1:1, they are again inserting this article into the text to back up their teaching, not allowing their teaching to be formed by what the bible should actually say.
+So, when Jehovah’s Witnesses attempt to argue the trinity doctrine, and say that “the Word was a god,” as opposed to “the Word was god,” there in the scripture at John 1:1, they are, again, inserting this article, or the word “a,” into the text, to back up their teaching, rather than allowing their teaching to be formed by what the bible does actually say.

 Scholars have also criticized their belief that Jesus died on an upright stake rather than a cross.
 (Penton, M. J. (1997), Apocalypse Delayed (2nd ed.), University of Toronto Press, pp. 174–176) Jehovah’s Witnesses have also been criticized for misconstruing the bible to support their ban on whole blood transfusions; many articles are contained in the National Institutes of Health Journal of Medical Ethics that picks apart their stand, for outdated religious and medical reasons.
 The site JWfacts.com also makes the good point that this belief and teaching of theirs is not based on accurate interpretation of the scriptures, that it’s inconsistent, and that it maintains a double standard that should render the entire belief invalid.
 See this page for more information.